 (d) Site landscaping shall be provided in sufficient quantity and placement in order to create a visual buffer from all public rights-of-way or adjacent properties.

 (e) Off-street parking shall be provided as determined by the needs of the facility.

+(4) Wireless antennas provided that new antennas utilize co-location or are installed on existing structures.

 B. Accessory structures and uses permitted: